Alcohol and Anxiety - the spiral of worry

 So if the first person can learn to adjust their perception of their abilities, they might not get so anxious, and they might not feel the need to drink so much alcohol as a result.
 Those perceptions and beliefs happen so automatically, we often forget that we have a degree of choice over them.

-Unfortunately alcohol, and drugs like Valium particularly, tend to exacerbate anxiety levels subsequently - firstly by causing disruption to the nervous system, secondly by creating disruptions likely to induce further worry.
-A spiral of increasing use causing increasing anxiety can develop.
+Unfortunately alcohol consumption tends to exacerbate anxiety levels subsequently - firstly by causing disruption to the nervous system, secondly by creating behaviour likely to induce further worry.
+A spiral of increased drinking causing increased anxiety can develop.

 Anxious people tend to have a central belief about themselves as being helpless - they underestimate their ability to cope.
 Although, they are often aware that their fears are exaggerated.